Time in Joint

 For example, we can take the idea prevalent in modern parlance that trade will unify countries and draw them together.
 The more trade, the more unity.
 Guenon argues that, in fact, increased trade between peoples will likely lead to more conflict, not less.
 Perhaps we see the pattern.
 Trade in goods means focusing on materiality, and focusing on matter means dividing reality–and we divide to conquer.
 Guenon wrote just shortly after the horror of W.W.
 I. But in the years leading up to that conflict, Germany and England were primary trading partners.

 The political schisms the western world experiences now have their origin in our souls.
 Many marvel at why, despite unprecedented material opportunities and prosperity, we see such a spike in suicide, escapist drugs, depression, and other mental illnesses.
 Guenon sees an obvious connection.
 A focus on “materiality” inevitably means a focus on particularity, which means division.
 Two years ago many believed that the presence of COVID might at least have the silver lining effect of bringing us together and helping heal our political divisions.
-Of course, nearly two years of focus on the particularity of tiny molecules and the various means of treating said molecules have driven us even farther apart, which again Guenon could have predicted.*
+Of course, our intense focus on the particularity of tiny molecules and the various means of treating said molecules have driven us even farther apart, which again Guenon could have predicted.*

 But because Guenon has a primarily cyclical view of reality, a degree of hope exists, for this is not the first time civilization has experienced this descent into “progressive materialization.”
 In the history of the world, he sees in the 6th century B.C. a period when unity descended into division.
 He writes,